micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-starter.md

 First, we're going to see what happens when we send messages with no encryption.
 Your micro:bit can send and receive wireless messages using something called 'Bluetooth'.
 It's a little bit like WiFi, but Bluetooth is designed for small, nearby objects that want to talk to one another.

-Open the [micro:bit Python editor](https://www.microbit.co.uk/app/#create:xyelfe) (if you are using the desktop app Mu instead, open that).
+Your teacher should have shown you how to open Mu, the Python editor, if you haven't used it before.
+Open it now.
 We're going to write some very simple Python code that will repeatedly send and receive messages using Bluetooth.

 ```
 from microbit import *